 Like in Poison Study and Magic Study, there is always action, although in Study #3 the action is much more brutal and criminal.
 Even when there seems like there isn’t, the story is usually building up to a surprise danger or expected event.
 Which means there is hardly any downtime for the characters, and for the reader to implore those characters, which more often than not leaves emotions and inner dialogue flat.
 Yelena most annoyed me in this book, just because she seemed immature and unwilling to learn; she much rather prefers to go her own way and be impulsive which is a constant conversation among her friends.
 Although, I believe she is only about 18 years old, so I guess that could have something to do with it.
 Or maybe the fact that every time she was impulsive somebody called her out on it and I felt that unnecessary.
 Girl will learn!
 I did enjoy the ending because it came as a surprise to me, and while I would have liked a little more detail and time devoted to the ending scenes, it left me feeling content.

-I do have to address two of the notes I made the book.
+I do have to address two of the notes I made about the book.
 The first is about Yelena telling someone at the market that she would jeopardize efforts to overthrow the Vermin and Jal.
 This is preposterous; her fear is what jeopardizes the entire country, her fear of her powers and her lack of confidence to positively wield them.
 This comes quite late in the book and by then I was quite annoyed with her stubbornness so this threw me closer to the edge.
 My second note came quickly after, when she throws away her fear of fire quite suddenly to jump into the flames to save a horse.
 I understand that her bond with animals is quite strong, but really?!
 All of a sudden she is able to rid herself of doubt and jump in?
 When she traveled with Leif she wouldn’t even light a campfire to stay warm!
 I really couldn’t believe it.

 Though I do have the above complaints, they were not enough to stop me from reading.
 I’m somehow dazzled by Yelena’s relationships and the people surrounding her.
 I just like the characters, I guess, even though sometimes their personalities and dialogue are a little dull.
 Maybe it’s because of personal reasons, or because I’m reminded of three particular magical British friends, but the friendship and love carrying the story make it worth it to read.
 And the world too, of course.
 It’s not too overwhelming while being dimensional enough to keep my attention.